Nishimura provide two types of low-expansion ceramics, cordierite porcelain and lithia porcelain.

-High visible light reflectivity ceramics
+High reflectivity ceramics

 Ceramic material N-9000T shows high resistance against heat and ultraviolet rays.